-This structure is used in each of the attestation commands.
+This Table 131 structure is used in each of the attestation commands.

-Table 111 - Definition of TPMS\CLOCK\INFO Structure
+Table 131 - Definition of TPMS\CLOCK\INFO Structure

 Parameter Туре Description clock UINT64 time value in milliseconds that advances while the TPM is powered NOTE The interpretation of the time-origin (clock=0) is out of the scope of this specification, although Coordinated Universal Time (UTC) is expected to be a common convention.
 This structure element is used to report on the TPM's Clock value.
-The value of Clock shall be recorded in non-volatile memory no less often than once per 2 milliseconds (~69.9 minutes) of TPM operation.
-The reference for the millisecond timer is the TPM oscillator.
 This value is reset to zero when the Storage Primary Seed is changed (TPM2_Clear()).
 This value may be advanced by TPM2_ClockSet(). resetCount UINT32 number of occurrences of TPM Reset since the last TPM2_Clear() restartCount UINT32 number of times that TPM2_Shutdown() or TPM_Hash_Start have occurred since the last TPM Reset or TPM2_Clear(). safe TPMI_YES_NO no value of Clock greater than the current value of Clock has been previously reported by the TPM.
 Set to YES on TPM2_Clear().